 Back before I became a Virtual Assistant, I was moaning to a friend that my life was in a bit of a rut and that I felt my (enormous) talents were being wasted.
 Life was passing me by and I wasn’t living the type of life I wanted – not that I even knew what kind of life that was – I just knew I wasn’t fulfilled and that I wanted to be more.

 Initially I was a bit “yeah really, a self-help book, whoop-di-doo”.
 I’m not a self-help kinda gal and I assumed the book was going to be rather la-la with all sorts of cosmic nonsense.
-And it kind of was in a way… yet I completely credit it to being the sole reason I set up my business.
+And it kind of was in a way… yet I completely credit it as being the sole reason I set up my business.

-The book has actually got a bit of an American “you can do it” slant, but at the same time he gives you techniques and advice that make you take a long look at your situation, work out what you want, focus on it, aim for it, and then get it.
+The book has actually got a bit of an American “you can do it, whoooo!” slant, but at the same time he gives you techniques and advice that make you take a long look at your situation, work out what you want, focus on it, aim for it, and then get it.

 And it works.